cisco-en-programmability/dnacenter_device_info/README.md

 **Usage**

 - $ python dnac_device_info.py PDX-9300

+The above example will:
+ - verify if the device with the {hostname} is managed by Cisco DNA Center
-The above example will retrieve the information for the device with the hostname {PDX-9300}
+ - if yes, retrieve the information for the device with the hostname {PDX-9300}
+ - if no, notify the device is not managed by Cisco DNA Center

 - Sample output